Amy Cheung (writer)

-Amy Siu-haan Cheung (張小嫻; born November 3, 1967) is one of Hong Kong's most popular writers, well known throughout the Chinese-speaking world for her books on love and relationships.
+Amy Siu-haan Cheung (張小嫻; born November 3, 1967) is a Hong Kong writer who is known for her books on love and relationships.
 Her first novel, Women on the Breadfruit Tree, appeared in serialized form in the daily newspaper Ming Pao.
-She has written more than forty widely acclaimed books, including novels and essay collections.
-She was named one of the ten richest Chinese authors in 2013, as well as one of the ten most influential microbloggers on Weibo, with more than 64 million followers.
+She has written more than forty books, including novels and essay collections.
+She was named one of the 10 richest Chinese authors in 2013, as well as one of the 10 most influential microbloggers on Sina Weibo, with more than 64 million followers.

 Biography

 Cheung was born in Hong Kong.
 She attended Hong Kong Baptist College, during which time she worked part-time as a scenarist and on the administrative staff of a TV station.

 Her first novel, Women on the Breadfruit Tree, was published in 1995, and as of 2014, Cheung has written more than 40 novels, most of which are in the romance genre.
 Her works have appeared in numerous newspapers and magazines over the past two decades, particularly in the Hong Kong newspaper Apple Daily.
 Cheung also founded the magazine Amy in 1998.